MatiseAms/henris/README.md

 Add additional notes about how to deploy this on a live system

+## Browser Support

+Henri's lma uses autoprefixer to make (most) Flexbox features compatible with earlier browser versions.
+According to Can I use, Henri's is compatible with recent versions of:

+* Safari
+* Chrome
+* Firefox
+* Opera
+* Edge
+* Internet Explorer (10+) is only partially supported.

 ## Built With

 * [Node-sass](https://sass-lang.com/) - Sass language compiler